steelswords/blog/content/blog/lets-build-a-cross-compiler.md

 Crosstool-ng is a nifty set of scripts designed to make downloading and building the right binutils, libc, and compiler source easy peasy.
 And boy, does it deliver.
-I was able to go from no experience to making a toolchain for my Raspberrry Pi Zero W in under an hour while watching a movie.
+I was able to go from no experience to making a toolchain for my Raspberry Pi Zero W in under an hour while watching a movie.
 (Home tinkerers will likely know what I mean about a movie-watching productivity hit.)